-Dukan Diet: Why to Avoid the “French Atkins” FadUpdated: October 23, 2017weight loss
+Dukan Diet: Why to Avoid the “French Atkins” FadUpdated: January 25, 2018 weight loss

 According to Royal insiders, Ms. Middleton was completely enamored with the “French Atkins Diet”, a high protein protocol formulated by French nutritionist and dietitian Dr. Pierre Dukan MD.